alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 $CTA

-You can find more information, including about inspections, biosecurity and facility regulations, in the [Poultry Health Scheme members handbook (PDF, 538KB)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/377556/phs-handbook.pdf).
+You can find more information, including about inspections, biosecurity and facility regulations, in the [PHS members' handbook (PDF, 538KB)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/377556/phs-handbook.pdf).

 $CTA